by Leon Pantenburg

-What would you do if you sprained your ankle at dusk on a routine evening run on a wooded trail close to your home…. but you happened to be alone, in the middle of a large, urban and wooded park as the temperatures hovered above freezing and darkness was falling?
+What would you do if you sprained or broke your ankle at dusk on a routine evening run on a wooded trail close to your home…. but you happened to be alone, in November and the temperatures hover above freezing and darkness was falling?
 Are you dependent on your cell phone?

-What about being awakened by fire alarms and the smell of smoke in your totally-dark, fourth-floor hotel room?
+What if you woke up to a fire alarm and the smell of toxic smoke in your completely dark, fourth-floor hotel room?

-What would you grab to go, if you received a call from an automated County Disaster Center telling you to evacuate your home immediately?
+What would you grab to go, if you received a call from an automated County Disaster Center requiring you to evacuate your home immediately?